Simondharcourt/djambi6players/README.md

 For now, it plays randomly.

-Runs on python.10.0 with a single script board.py. (non dockerisée car interface graphique)
+Runs on python3.10.13 with a single script board.py.

-How to install:
+## How to use locally:
-I used python.3.10.13. (for ex, use miniconda, and install an env with 3.10.13) Then install pango and cairo ('brew install cairo pango' on macos/apt-get install 'cairo pango') Then, in your virtual environment, install the requirements (you just need pygame, cairosvg, gym and tensorflow) ('pip install -r requirements.txt', or with environment.yml)
+I used python3.10.13. (for ex, use miniconda, and install an env with 3.10.13) Then install pango and cairo ('brew install cairo pango' on macos/apt-get install 'cairo pango') Then, in your virtual environment, install the requirements (you just need pygame, cairosvg, gym and tensorflow) ('pip install -r requirements.txt', or with environment.yml)
+Then: python board.py

+## How to play it online with your friends:
+Same environment.
+Then: python server.py
+Then, to continue.

-Todo:
+## Todo:
 Plenty of things to do.
 On 3 parts: online part, ia part and game part.

 - online: